-Helen Forrester's autobiographical play - from her same-titled bestselling book - is set in the 1930s and finds the teenage Helen fighting a bitter battle with her parents for the right to educate herself and go out to work.
+Helen Forrester's autobiographical play from her same-titled bestselling book - is set in the 1930s and finds the teenage Helen fighting a bitter battle with her parents for the right to educate herself and go out to work.
 Life, however, has a habit of getting in the way of even the best-laid plans - and so it proves for Helen...
 Following her family's fall from grace, she finds herself taken from school to work as an 'unpaid slave' looking after her siblings.
 But with Britain on the brink of war, the arrival in her life of a tall, strong seaman provides Helen with the chink of light for which she's been so desperately searching...
+Venues and dates are correct at the time of going to print.
+Please check individual theatre websites for updates ...

-ROOF C and ONE, original british contemporary art & instant downloads
+original british contemporary art & instant downloads